 Zip-Lining

 Now we’re talking Adventure!
-A total of eight zip lines ranging from 90 meters (295 ft.) to 320 meters (1050 ft.), which travel along waterfalls, canyons, a valley, and a coffee grove forest.
+A total of eight zip lines ranging from 90 meters (295 ft.) to 320 meters (1050 ft.), which travel along waterfalls, canyons, a valley, and a coffee grove.
 Hop on the Ziptrek and Cables X-Tremos for a fun way to spend an afternoon.

 Nearby towns and villages